se-edu/se-book/errorHandling/assertions/when/text.md

 **Exceptions and assertions are two complementary ways of handling errors in software but they serve different purposes.** Therefore, both assertions and exceptions should be used in code.

-* The raising of an exception indicates an unusual condition created by the user %%&nbsp;(e.g.  user inputs an unacceptable input)%% or the environment %%&nbsp;(e.g., a file needed for the program is missing)%%.
+* The raising of an exception indicates an unusual condition created by the user %%(e.g.  user inputs an unacceptable input)%% or the environment %%(e.g., a file needed for the program is missing)%%.
-* An assertion failure indicates the programmer made a mistake in the code %%&nbsp;(e.g., a null value is returned from a method that is not supposed to return null under any circumstances)%%.
+* An assertion failure indicates the programmer made a mistake in the code %%(e.g., a null value is returned from a method that is not supposed to return null under any circumstances)%%.

 </div>